Bonidia/MathFeature/README.md

 ## Update news!!!

+**BioAutoML** - New Descriptors - Access on https://github.com/Bonidia/BioAutoML - 2023-03-30

 **MathFeature** - Now available on Web Server - Access on http://mathfeature.icmc.usp.br/ - 2021-09-30

 **Web Server** - To work on your machine or network - Access on https://github.com/Bonidia/MathFeature-WebServer - 2021-11-05